DarkTrojanDev/PwnWebShell/README.md

 ?>
 ```

-After that specify the url where our .php file is located in the script variable called url_webshell, example url_webshell="https://example.com/shell.php"
+After that specify the url where the .php file is located in the script variable called url_webshell, example url_webshell="https://example.com/shell.php"

 **Requirements - curl tor proxychains rlwrap**